dathan/til/README.md

 # til
 Inspired by @simonw  attempting to retain everything I learn.
-The method will be to write down what I learn, what questions I have and a summary of what was learned.
-Based on a blogpost https://vasilishynkarenka.com/learning/
+The method will be to write down what I learn, what questions I have and a summary of what was learned. <del>Based on a blogpost https://vasilishynkarenka.com/learning/</del> -- I find this to combersome, but will use tidbits.